Frequency Locking to Environmental Forcing Suppresses Oscillatory Extinction in Phage-Bacteria Interactions: Stability Analysis of Equilibrium Points

 \section{Stability Analysis of Equilibrium Points}

-The dynamical system described by Eq.~(\ref{eq:model}) in the main text admits three biologically relevant equilibrium points.
-Their stabilities are rigorously analyzed through linearization and eigenvalue analysis of the Jacobian matrix evaluated at each equilibrium.
+The dynamical system described by Eq.~(1) in the main text admits three biologically relevant equilibrium points.
+Their stabilities are rigorously analyzed through the classical linearization method and eigenvalue analysis of the Jacobian matrix evaluated at each equilibrium.